 Strength to Last the Season

 An ICEBOX® igloo snow shelter is so strong, 3 people have stood on top of a completed igloo (not recommended).

 The actual cross-section of a ICEBOX® igloo snow shelter is self-supporting because it forms a catenary curve.
 The same theory used in the flying buttresses of the cathedrals of Europe.

-ICEBOX® igloo shelter blocks are built in sequence and in place on the wall, therefore you are handling the snow only once.
+ICEBOX® igloo shelter blocks are built in sequence on the wall meaning you are only handling the snow once.
 The igloo blocks are built in place.
 The builder is able to kneel or stand rather than lying down or kneeling like a snow caver.
 Kneeling is only required for the first row.
-Extend the season, you only need 6 inches of snow to build, therefore an igloo can be built from surface snow on summer glaciers.
-ICEBOX® igloos have been built on lakes with only 3 inches.
+Extend the season, you only need 6 inches of snow for an igloo, when an igloo can be built from surface snow on summer glaciers.
+ICEBOX® igloos have been built on frozen lakes with only 3 inches.
 (See North Dakota Minnesota photos.)
 An igloo, above all, is tall enough to facilitate standing up to stretch or get dressed.

 Enjoy quiet, peaceful camping with no flapping in the wind like a tent.
 Winter camping in an igloo is just plain fun.

-Outside temps of -15 F with two candles burning the temps will be 48 F at the ceiling 38 F at the floor.
+With outside temps of -15 F and two candles burning the temps will be 48 F at the ceiling 38 F at the floor.
 With no heat source and all occupants in sleeping bags the temps 38 F at the ceiling and 34 F at the floor.
 No need to sleep with the water bottle.
 Great ICEBOX® Igloo built as snow shelter.